DrewBradfordXYZ/quickbase-codepages/README.md

 ## Description

-Automatically update your QuickBase code pages in multiple apps with production files in your `./dist` folder using `npm run codepages`.
-Running `npm run build` generates a QuickBase ready project structure with HTML files for each app that have preassigned links to your code pages.
+Hands free updating of your QuickBase code pages for multiple apps by running `npm run codepages`.
+Running `npm run build` creates QuickBase ready HTML files for each app containing pre-generated links to your code pages.

 This allows you to deploy and test your project in QuickBase with ease.
 Removing the hassle of manually copy and pasting into code pages.